What’s New in 2026

 - Non-employee independent contractors

-Employers in New York can meet minimum wage requirements for service and food service roles by combining the employee’s cash wage with a tip credit.
+Employers in New York can meet minimum wage requirements for food service and service roles by combining the employee’s cash wage with a tip credit.
 This accounts for tips the employee receives from customers.

 Food service and service employees